 This phase is a feasibility study of the proposed solutions and technologies, which aims to verify the technical, economic and organisational feasibility of each supplier’s offer.
 The expected output from participating suppliers is a report describing the results of the feasibility study and the conclusions for the start of prototype development.

 A minimum of 10 suppliers are expected to be selected for the concept design phase.
 This phase will take place in the first three months of 2019.
 The maximum budget per supplier is 34,656 euros, excluding value added tax (VAT).

 Phase 2: Prototype development and lab test

 The purpose of this phase is to take the most promising concepts that have been shown to be feasible in phase 1 and develop them into working prototypes.
 The selection process for phase 2 is based on the phase 1 report and an application process, which will outline the suppliers’ plans for phase 2.
 Selected suppliers will each develop a prototype based on the results of their feasibility study, the aim of which is to verify the extent to which the prototype’s main features meet the functional and performance requirements set in the challenge.
 The prototypes will be tested in lab-type environments.

 This third and final phase aims to verify and compare the full feature set and performance of different solutions in real-life operational conditions.
 In practice, the automated minibuses will be tested on open roads in real life conditions.
-The intention is to undertake testing in at least at four of the procuring cities, with a minimum of one pilot site for each supplier selected.
+The intention is to undertake testing in all of the procuring cities.
 The pilot locations will be decided on based on the best possible match between the proposed solutions and local needs, opportunities and regulations.

 At the conclusion of the research and development pilots, the IPR and any prototypes will remain the property of the suppliers involved.